moss-l/bhs-js-testing/boolean-simplification.md

 ```

 I then backed off that approach in order to talk about removing
-duplicate code and simplfying complex Boolean expressions.
+duplicate code and simplifying complex Boolean expressions.
 However we
 could have kept going down that path.
 With this version, once we reach
 the last `else if` we know we are definitely going to return `true`,
 either because the test condition in the `else if` will be true or